dperk6/venti-stake/README.md

 **deposit** -> takes amount and lock period.
 NOTE: Lock 1 = 1 month, Lock 2 = 3 months, Lock 3 = 6 months.

-**withdraw** -> takes amount as param and withdraws stake and claims all earned rewards
+**withdraw** -> takes amount as param and withdraws stake and claims all earned rewards.

+**emergencyWithdraw** -> basic withdrawals claim rewards in one tx.
+If reward tokens have been removed, users can use this function to withdraw their tokens separately of their

 **claimRewards** -> claims all earned rewards for sender